sktime/skbase/enhancement_proposals/sbep_1.md

   looking up) any `BaseObject`'s from a project.
 - `skbase.validate` will include tools for validating and comparing `BaseObject`'s and/or collections of `BaseObject`'s.
-- `skbase.testing` will include tools for testing `BaseObject`'s for interface compliance.
+- `skbase.testing` will include tools for testing `BaseObject`s for interface compliance.

 The proposed [example repository](#Example-Repository) and